mikejohnson51/AOI/paper/paper.md

 1. Forward, reverse, and event/association based geocoding
 2. AOI queries based on fiat boundaries (country, state, county, zipcode)
 3. AOI creation from point and bounding box dimensions
-4. Wrappers for common AOI processes

 The remainder of this paper is structured to discuss, primarily through example, these themes.
 On a more technical note, AOI plays nicely with the  `terra`[@hijmans2019] [@bivand2008], and `sf`[@pebesma2018] data models but returns all features as `sf` objects in EPSG:4269.
 The default length measurement in AOI is miles however any function requiring a distance input  has a `km` parameter that can be set to `TRUE`.
 Finally, all functions are designed to work with tidy [@tidyverse2017] and `magrittr` [@magrittr2014] piping principles allowing seamless integration with other dplyr based packages.

 # 1. Geocoding

 Geocoding is the process of converting descriptions of place to XY coordinates.
-The AOI packages offers an API interface to the Open Street Map (OSM) Nominatim [@OpenStreetMap2017] tool which provides search capacities by name and address.
-While other packages offer geocoding (eg dismo, prettymapper, ggmap, opencage, tidygeocode) each relies on a commercial service  (Google, pickpoint.io, Opencage respectively) that have limitations, user agreements, and/or require API keys.
-Sticking to the core of the open source and R spatial community, adding a free and open source geocoding engine seemed ideal.
+The AOI packages leverages the `tidygeocoder` API which provides search capacities by name and address.
 Basic AOI geocoding requires a character-sting input and returns a `data.frame` of latitude and longitude coordinates.

 ```r
 > str(geocode("Denver"))